ElisaLegnani/PhotorealisticRendering/README.md

   ### Example:

- You may easily try the code running in the `examples` directory:
+ You may easily try the code running in the `examples\demo` directory:

   ```sh
 $ ./generate-image.sh ANGLE